danriedl/engular/adev/src/content/ecosystem/service-workers/getting-started.md

     The service worker installed the updated version of your application _in the background_, and the next time the page is loaded or reloaded, the service worker switches to the latest version.

-## More on Angular service workers
+## More on Engular service workers

 You might also be interested in the following: